-We also know that there are certain triggers that can often exacerbate the signs of Alzheimer’s.
+We also know that there are certain triggers that can often worsen Alzheimer’s disease impacts.
 Family caregivers should be particularly careful to avoid:

 - Dehydration.
 Aging adults with dementia may not be able to identify when they’re thirsty, or may resist when offered fluids.
 It’s crucial to ensure adequate hydration to prevent additional confusion and weakness.
 Plain water is best, but if refused, try flavored waters, as well as different types of cups or glasses.